IBT-FMI/COSplay/documentation/pyboard.rst

 Circuit
 -------

 The following figure shows the circuit used with the pyboard.
-BNC 1 and 2 can short circuit the incoming BNC.
+BNC ports 1 and 2 can short circuit the incoming BNC.
 Ports 3 and 4 can deliver ~4.2V TTL pulses.
-Port 5 and 6 allow changing the amplitude of a TTL pusle (max. ~3.3V).
+Ports 5 and 6 allow changing the amplitude of a TTL pusle (max. ~3.3V).
 Exact output values depend on the input voltage of the USB port.

 *NOTE:* The maximum output voltage of the amplitude modulation pins depends on output impedance and the resistive load.